khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

 # Ethology.
 Inhibition.
 Integration

+Videos:

+* Neuroethology (50 min).
+This is the first edited lecture (with pauses trimmed out), so perhaps watch it at a normal speed, or at least pause often.
+It's lots of information, and new concepts, that you need to think about, even when it feels like everything makes sense: https://www.youtube.com/watch?v=Ls9hVr7sbX0
+* Synaptic integration (1h 10 min): https://www.youtube.com/watch?v=8okgr1EsPco

 Note that we have two very different topics this week:

 - Wikipedia article about Ethology: https://en.wikipedia.org/wiki/Ethology